rsgsrinivasan/CentimeAssignment/README.md

 |SHOP.TRT|
 |RELIANCE.BSE|
 ```
+- The testing library tests the alphavantage API for the following five scenarios
+    - **Scenario 1**: Verify response from API
+    - **Scenario 2**: Verify json response from API for last refreshed stock price data
+    - **Scenario 3**: Verify response from API with Invalid company code
+    - **Scenario 4**: Verify throttling limit of API by requesting more than 5 requests per minute

-- Note: It is not recomended to change any of the symbols already defined in `Examples` of other `scenarios` other than the `Scenario: Verify json response from API for last refreshed stock price data`..
+- **Note**: It is not recomended to change any of the symbols already defined in `Examples` of other `scenarios` other than the `Scenario: Verify json response from API for last refreshed stock price data`..

 ## Running all test cases together
 To run all the test cases together and generate html report use the command:
 ```bash
 $ behave -f html -o Reports/behave-report.html
 ```
-Note: There will be a `60 seconds` pause before executing the `throttling test` of `5 requests per minute`.
+**Note**: There will be a `60 seconds` pause before executing the `throttling test` of `5 requests per minute`.

 ## Running a single test
 The test cases are defined with certain tags namely `@regularTests` and `@throttlingTest5RPM`.